lzh-mb-mod/RTSCamera/README.md

 - When in free camera:

-  - Your player character will be controlled by AI.
-A known issue is that you player character may charge to enemy alone when it has ranged weapon.
-Enable `Prevent Player Fighting` option in menu to solve this issue.

   - Use `W`, `A`, `S`, `D`, `Space`, `Z` and mouse middle button to move the camera.

   - Use `shift` to speed up camera movement.